Peer Review Guidelines & Policies#

 Despite our best efforts to support contributed software, errors are the responsibility of individual maintainers.
 Buggy, unmaintained software may be removed from our suite at any time.
 We also ask maintainers that they get in touch with us if they do need to step down from maintaining a tool.

-In the unlikely scenario that a contributor of a package requests removal of their package from the suite, we retain the right to maintain a version of the package in our suite for archival purposes.
+In the unlikely scenario that a contributor of a package requests removal of their package from our ecosystem, we retain the right offer the last / most recently released version of that package in our ecosystem for archival purposes only.